craighckby-stack/NEXUS_SEED-/README.md

-just remember any readme that are enhanced are just over exaggerated hallucinations.  the code that's enhanced is legitimate.
+just remember any readme that are enhanced are just over exaggerated hallucinations what your file system could be. so basicly think of the halusanation as a perspective not a accurate portrait of what your doing.  the code that's enhanced is legitimate.

 build your own